DavidEMDias/dbt-btc-project/README.md

 Could make sense to apply a stream to btc_raw_table which would have (one column data type variant) and use Change Data Capture (CDC) technique to MERGE to final btc_table.

+Summary:
+Upload to s3 Bucket (sends event to sqs)
+Snowpipe is triggered by sqs -> Copy INTO command the data from the stage to raw BTC table Stream on raw table records changes
+Task is triggered to MERGE changes into BTC table (runs when STREAM has data) Task to trigger dbt prod job (UDF with API call) GitHub actions ci

 The upload of the file to the s3 bucket can also be automated - possible solution AWS Lambda to host and run python script.